chris31331/stick/README.md

 ## One Second Granularity

-A round duration of at least one second is required to allow 100ms NTP slack and three 200ms one-way internet trips.
+A round duration of at least one second is required to allow 100ms NTP slack, three 200ms one-way internet trips and time for processing.

-(On a LAN, with better NTP and shorter trips, 200ms rounds might be possible.)

 This granularity makes Chronsensus unsuitable for many use cases.
 STICK has a typical latency of 1-2 seconds between submitting a log entry and receiving confirmation of a durable write.